whowell1/whowell1github.io/content/en/blog/mac persistence.md

 **What is persistence?**

-Persistence is defined as ‘the characteristic of a state that outlives the process that created it.
+Persistence is defined as "the characteristic of a state that outlives the process that created it."
 Breaking down the language in a simpler way, persistence is the ability of software, configurations, or data to remain even after the system is restarted or shut down.
 Persistence is essential for computers to run smoothly but threat actors use persistence to  maintain unauthorized access to a machine.

 **What are Launch Agents and Launch daemons?**